salesforce/rmux/README.md

 # Rmux #

 Rmux is a Redis connection pooler and multiplexer, written in Go.
-Rmux should be used for LAMP stacks, or other short-lived process applications, with high request volume.
+Rmux is meant to be used for LAMP stacks, or other short-lived process applications, with high request volume.

 ## Motivation ##